 - Isolate the fish in a quarantine tank, and follow proper QT protocol.

 - It is best not to treat fish in the main aquarium with antibiotics.
-These medications can greatly weaken and even completely kill off the biological filter base, which in turn will cause new tank syndrome to occur, or result in the aquarium to have to cycle all over again.
+These medications can greatly weaken and even completely kill off the biological filter bacteria, which in turn will cause new tank syndrome to occur, or result in the aquarium to have to cycle all over again.